 How do I qualify for the Rent to Own (HomeSaver) Programme?

-If you have debt over $10,000 and/or a deposit lower than $10,000, our Rent to Own /HomeSaver programme may be an option for you.
-If all of the other essential and specific requirements are met for the Location you are interested in, please apply.
+If you have manageable debt and/or a low deposit our Rent to Own /HomeSaver programme may be an option for you.
+If all the other essential and specific requirements are met for the Location you are interested in, please apply.
 Once you submit an Application Form online, Housing Foundation will advise you if this option is more suitable for you if you are not quite able to meet the requirements for our Shared Ownership Programme.

 - A first-time home buyer

 - Have manageable debt that can be paid off within 5 years